Understanding the Numbers

 And, sellers, this market isn’t a slam-dunk even if you have a great house…getting top-dollar for your home still requires proper positioning, strategic pricing, auction-style execution and a lot of upfront buyer due-diligence to ensure the highest price for your home and a successful closing.
 Failed contracts are a dime a dozen in this market where many buyers simply seek to lock sellers up contractually and then decide later whether they truly like the house!
 And, a failed contract can stigmatize a property, potentially costing a seller thousands of dollars.
 Sellers who sell their homes off-market in this market are leaving dollars on the table.
 To get a market price for your home, you must take it to the market…it’s that simple!
 The laws of economics are clear…low supply and high demand will yield the highest price.
-We’ve clearly got low supply (that’s obvious!), but selling your home off-market fails to leverage the high demand portion of the equation…accepting an off-market offer may be easy and you may think you’re getting a great price, but are you?
+We’ve clearly got low supply (that’s obvious!), but selling your home off-market fails to leverage the high demand portion of the equation…accepting an off-market offer may be easy and you may think you’re getting a great price, but are you, if you put your prices to low, you may end up in need of a good credit card to afford your losses, get the facts here.
 You’ll never know how much money you’ve left on the table unless you strategically open your door and allow the buyer frenzy to bid your price up to top dollar!

 Final thoughts on the market…